-In 1995 and 1996, computer-aided drafting (CAD) tools were devised to improve the design and simulation of the chips, modules, and system capabilities required in the MAFET program as well as to aid in the advancement of sensor technology development programs and associated tests.
+The MAFET program, which is to provide the US Department of Defense with state-of-the-art electronic systems, is the sole DoD effort that focuses on reducing non-recurring costs for military microwave/millimeter wave sensor systems through improved computer technology.
+This sector's achievements throughout 1995 and 1996 included implementation of computer-aided drafting (CAD) tools to improve the design and simulation of the chips, modules, and system capabilities required in the MAFET program as well as the advancement of sensor technology development programs and associated tests.

-In FY1997, quantitative demonstrations were conducted of the performance improvements and cost savings achieved through use of the program's selected critical system applications.
-In addition, the development of an all-solid-state X-band source with high power output and low manufacturing cost was initiated during 1997.
+FY 1997 developments included quantitative demonstrations of performance improvements and cost savings achieved through the program's activities for selected critical system applications.
+The development of an allsolid-state X-band source with high power output and low manufacturing cost was also started during 1997.

-FY98 activity included the completion of the CAD environment and continued implementation of MHDL.
-Demonstrations were conducted of advanced manufacturing techniques, fabrication, and packaging.
-In addition, use of the following equipment was demonstrated: a novel high-power transistor; highpower amplifier; quasi-optical Ka-Band sources; a MEMS-switch area four-bit true-time-delay phase shifter in X- and Ka-Bands; and thermal management circuits.
+FY 1998 include the completion of the CAD environment and continued implementation of MHDL.
+Demonstrations are due to be shown involving advanced manufacturing techniques, fabrication, and packaging.
+Equipment demonstrations will include: a novel high-power transistor; high-power amplifier; quasi-optical Ka-Band sources; a MEMS-switch area 4-bit true-time-delay phase shifter in X- and Ka-Bands; and thermal management circuits.